 With HPR, Vitamin E helps to further stabilize the ingredient and the AIO formula.
 Retinoids are often paired with antioxidants like BHT or BHA to offer additional stability and extension of shelf life, but our preferred antioxidant choice was Vitamin E as tocopherol for its multiple benefits for the formula and skin.
 Our HPR is BHT/BHA free.

 Introducing the Active Infusion Oil to your routine

 The AIO is intended to replace the Active Infusion Serum in your routine - the Active Infusion Serum will eventually be phased out of production.
 As mentioned, the AIO best paired with the Hydrating Accelerator for hydration, but it also pairs well with the Daily Acid Toner and is intended to be applied in the same routine.
-It’s suitable for all skin types and conditions, including sensitive, rosacea and acne.
+It’s suitable for all skin types, including sensitive, blemish-prone and other skin conditions.
 Apply to the face and around the eye area at night and finish with Vital Balm Cream.
 Please take note: we always, always recommend applying sunscreen during the day.
 If you are looking for a daytime oil to complement your nighttime routine, look no further than our Herbal Infusion Oil!

 One note about pregnancy safety: more scientific evidence is required to ensure that retinoids are safe for use during pregnancy and breastfeeding.
 To err on the side of caution we recommend you skip this product during this critical window of development until more studies are available.